101-150QS Subject Rankings

 Within your clinical field, whether that is adults, children or older adult services, you will be expected to work with a range of presenting problems, predominantly depression and anxiety disorders that have been taught on your Level 1 BABCP accredited Certificate.

-To be considered, you must be able to practice CBT in your workplace as you will be expected to attain 100 hours of CBT practice.
-You will receive 14 sessions of group supervision with an experienced BABCP accredited practitioner.
+To be considered for this course, you must be able to practice CBT in your workplace as you will be expected to attain 100 hours of CBT practice.
+You will receive group supervision with an experienced BABCP accredited practitioner.

 Main Subject